SarthakNarayan/conventional-commits/Readme.md

 - A scope may be provided to a commit’s type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.
 - A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., `fix(parser):`

-## Miscellaneous

-- You can use Vscode plugins to generate conventional commits.

 ## References

 - [Official documentation](https://www.conventionalcommits.org/en/v1.0.0/#summary)